To any of you who’ve been reading what I write for awhile, the story of how I cleaned up my eating act is a familiar one.

 I keep on eating this way because it works for me.
 I’m meeting my original goals of satisfying my gardening habit, feeding my family healthily and helping on the environmental front by reducing excess packaging and food transport miles.

-But recently I was asked to speak at Town Hall-type meeting on the topic of Food as Medicine and I realized as I prepared to speak that not only does eating local meet all of my original goals, it has created a wholistic healthy lifestyle for me that I wasn’t even necessarily going for.
+But recently I was asked about the topic of Food as Medicine and I realized that not only does eating local meet all of my original goals, it has created a wholistic healthy lifestyle for me that I wasn’t even necessarily going for.
 Eating Local has made me healthier — not only because of what I’m not doing (eating food from far away) but also because of what I am doing (getting outside when I garden, making meals from whole food ingredients, cutting down on food quantities).

 In today’s 24/7 blitz of what’s trending, Eating Local has been somewhat surpassed by other food movements.
 Like the Whole30 Program, The Paleo Diet, The Mediterranean diet, eating vegetarian or going gluten-free.
 But for me, Eating Local is my diet — and it works as well or better than any of these other regimens.